mehradmrt/onrobot_grippers_ros2/README.md

 1. Connect the cable between Compute Box and Tool Changer
 2. Connect an ethernet cable between Compute Box and your computer
 3. Execute programs (Please refer to [onrobot/Tutorials](http://wiki.ros.org/onrobot/Tutorials))
 4. Adjust the ip address parameter based on your computer box ip address.
-Currently is set to 192.168.0.15 @ 502
+Currently is set to: 192.168.0.15:502

 ### RG2 / RG6